rare-magma/storagebox-exporter/README.md

 - `Bucket` should be the name of the influxdb bucket that will hold the energy consumption data.
 - `InfluxDBApiToken` should be the influxdb API token value.
   - This token should have write access to the `BUCKET` defined above.
-- `WebserviceUsername` and `WebservicePassword`should be the credentials used to access the storagebox webservice.
+- `ApiToken` should be the token used to access the hetzner api.
-  - These can be configured in this [page](https://robot.hetzner.com/preferences/index).
+  - This can be configured in the Hetzner Console.
+Log in, choose a Project, go to Security → API Tokens and create a new read only token.

 ## Troubleshooting